Cerbo18/cpe223_eggspress/README.md

 ## Execution and Compilation

-Follow these quick commands to build and test Chicken Eggspress:
+Follow these quick commands to build and test Egspress Chicken Farm Manager:

 ### 1. Build and Compile
 Fetches JavaFX and SQLite modules, resolves all libraries, and compiles the source code: